sdao/MayaCardboard/README.md

 - `usbStatus`: returns information about the currently-connected USB device.
 - `usbDisconnect`: stops the stream if a USB device is connected.

-Note: you must edit your `udev` rules to allow your device's VID/PID, as well as allowing all devices with VID `18d1` (Google's VID), which is used when the device is in accessory mode.
-Use `lsusb` to determine your device's VID/PID.

 The stereo panel that you use for the `-sp` parameter must be set to "checkerboard" stereo output.
 The plugin will take the checkerboard-formatted image and reconstitute separate left and right images.
 It then combines the two left and right images side-by-side into one single frame to send to the Android device.

+### Linux setup ###
+You must edit your `udev` rules to allow your device's VID/PID, as well as allowing all devices with VID `18d1` (Google's VID), which is used when the device is in accessory mode.
+Use `lsusb` to determine your device's VID/PID.

+### Windows setup ###
+You must copy the DLLs in the `MayaUsbStreamer/dll` folder into Maya's installation directory or a directory on your `PATH`.
+I personally have created an `ExtraDlls` folder on my hard disk that I have added to my `PATH`, and I placed the required DLLs there.

+You must also install WinUSB drivers for your phone.
+I recommend using [Zadig](http://zadig.akeo.ie/) to install the drivers.
+Note that the streaming plugin will switch your phone to Android accessory mode, which changes the phone's VID/PID, making Windows think it's a different device.
+Thus, you need to run Zadig twice.
+Run it initially once.
+Then try to connect to the phone using the streaming plugin; the phone will switch to accessory mode but the connection will fail.
+You then need to run Zadig again on the phone in accessory mode.
+You only need to go through this procedure the first time;
+Windows will load the right drivers afterwards.

 ### Streaming details! ###
 When the plugin receives the device's handshake, it begins a send loop on a